 If you’re in need of inspiration for how to create unique content, though, look no further.
 Here are some ways you can make you blogs posts stand out:

 A great way to make your blog articles stand out is by including a video.
-That’s because it’s been found that 95% of viewers retain a message when they watch a video compared to only 10% when reading it in text form.
+According to UpCity’s video marketing research:

 If you think about your day to day online scrolling patterns, you most likely click on posts that have a visual attached to them–especially if that image is of a person.
 We naturally gravitate towards this type of content, so it’s a great idea to record a short video in your posts to really stand out.